longnca/cpp-coding-practice/README.md

 1. Write a C++ program to reverse a given string.
 2. Write a C++ program to capitalize the first letter of each word in a given string.
-3. Write a C++ program to find the largest word in a given string.
+3. Write a C++ program to find the largest (longest) word in a given string.
 4. Write a C++ program to sort characters (numbers and punctuation symbols are not included) in a string.
 5. Write a C++ program to count all the vowels in a given string.
 6. Write a C++ program to check if a given string is a palindrome or not.